team-fire-nomz/fire-nomz-backend-ac/README.md

 # Recipe Testing App

+Baking Notebook is an app where you can create and store recipes.

 ## Base URL:

-All endpoints begin with `https://bake-it-till-you-make-it.herokuapp.com/api/`
+All endpoints begin with `https://baking-notebook-ac.herokuapp.com/api/`

 NOTE: API Root is /api/